typetetris/nix-flakes-beginner/README.md

 ```
 github:<owner>/<repository>[/<rev>]
 ```

 The specified git repository must contain a `flake.nix` file, which will be used to learn about the contents of the specified input.

+You can read more about different kinds of flake references, if you call `nix flake --help` and scroll to the appropriate section.

 Also we added the identifier `nixpkgs` to the arguments of our `outputs` function.